-Roll for Initiative - The title is an obvious reference to the tabletop RPG world where players roll dice to decide turn order in battle.
-This was the battle music the players would hear as they "rolled for initiative" and fought their enemies.
+Roll for Initiative – The title is an obvious reference to the tabletop RPG world where players roll dice to decide turn order in battle.
+This was the battle music the players would hear as they “rolled for initiative”.

-This Warm Sand Is Inviting - The first song the players heard as they woke up on an unknown beach.
+This Warm Sand Is Inviting – The first song the players heard as they woke up on an unknown beach.
 This was the second song I ever wrote.
-Song #1 didn't make the cut and will stay on my hard drive forever lol
+Song #1 didn’t make the cut and will probably stay on my hard drive forever lol.

-A Happy Tune Indeed - This song is loosely inspired by a song from another song on the soundtrack of the anime "Chuunibyou demo Koi ga Shitai!
-Ren".
-There wasn't really a specific part of the game that this song was going to be used, it was just kinda there if the GM needed something happier.
+A Happy Tune Indeed – .
+There wasn’t really a specific part of the game that this song was going to be used, it was just kinda there if the GM needed something happier.

 We’ve Lost Count of Hominy Got Lost In This Maize – At one point in the game the players were going to get stuck in a giant corn maze.
 This song was specifically written for that, which explains all the corn puns in the title.

 A Well-Stocked Market – Written for the various shops the players would encounter throughout their journey.
 Originally I was going to try to make this sound like something you’d hear playing in a K-Mart back in 1994, but I could never get it to sound right.

 The Great Wide Open – Probably the most obscure inspiration I’ve had for any project, this was influenced by the boot-up music of the FM Towns Marty console from 1993.

 Marching – Since the game was centered around a group of pirates, a march seemed fitting.
 I don’t think this song was ever used, as it was written much later than the others.

 I’d Tell You Where This Appears But It Would Be Spoilers – The GM needed a song for a specific encounter later in the game, so I wrote this.
 I couldn’t think of a name that wouldn’t give the players a clue about what it was for, so….